mlcommons/algorithmic-efficiency/RULES.md

 ### Scoring

-Submissions will be scored based on their required training time to reach the target performance of each workload.
-The target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the accuracy or BLEU score.
-The training time includes compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
-The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](http://www.argmin.net/2018/03/26/performance-profiles/), as explained below.
+Submissions will be scored based on their required training time to reach the target performance on the validation set of each workload.
+This target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the accuracy or BLEU score.
+The target performance was defined using four standard training algorithms, see the [Defining target performance](#defining-target-performance) section for more details.
+The training time of a submission includes the compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
+The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](#competition-score-using-performance-profiles), as explained below.

+In addition to the validation performance, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data.
+This target on the test set is determined by the target-setting reference run, see the [target performance](#defining-target-performance) section.

 #### Competition hardware